-This document outlines the conventions that I have decided to follow for my own ESPXXxx projects, based on a review of existing header formats, discussions with many other board designers, Espressif documentation, and my own whims.
+This document outlines the conventions that I have decided to follow for my own ESPxx projects, based on a review of existing header formats, discussions with many other board designers, Espressif documentation, and my own whims.

 - VDD (3.3V)